mit-6861/MIT-6861.github.io/_pages/syllabus.md

 If any particular homework assignment is **late beyond three unexcused days, it will not be accepted or graded.** The grade will be 0%.

+### <font color="#934E7D">SPECIAL TOPIC RESPONSES (5%)</font>
+More details to come.

-### <font color="#371F76">MID-TERM EXAM (25%)</font>
+### <font color="#371F76">MIDTERM EXAM (20%)</font>
 The midterm is intended to assess students' knowledge of foundational content.
-It will be conducted in class (Oct 31) on paper, closed-book, and will include a combination of multiple-choice and free-response questions.
+It will be conducted in class (Oct 29) on paper, closed-book, and will include a combination of multiple-choice and free-response questions.
 The midterm will not ask students to write any code on paper.
 Further details will be presented closer to the exam date.

 ### <font color="#4ECD59">RESEARCH PROJECT (45%)</font>
 Throughout the semester, students will **work in groups of three** on a research project of their choosing.
 To help facilitate ideas for projects, we will maintain an on-going, collaborative list from all students.